port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/mapping_extensions.md

     ...
     myJsonObjectIdentifier: .__languages | to_entries | max_by(.value) | .key
 ```
 This property scans the list of languages, and extracts the one with the highest percent.
-If you want to hold the entire list in the property, simply use
+If you want to hold the entire list in the property, simply use:
 ```yaml
 myJsonObjectIdentifier: .__languages
 ```